allez-chauffe/marcel/plugins/README.md

 Marcel.Debug.changeProps({ props1: "new value" })
 ```

-At the end of your file to force MARCEL to call `render()` and `propsDidChange(prevProps)` when you load the page which is really useful when you are still developing and debugging the plugin.
+At the end of your file to force marcel to call `render()` and `propsDidChange(prevProps)` when you load the page which is really useful when you are still developing and debugging the plugin.

 ### Trying out your plugin